LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

 		csharp> fruit[1];
 		"pear"

+Note: The response with the list in braces is a purely *csharp* convention for displaying sequences for the user.
+There is no corresponding string displayed by C# Write commands.

 Split is useful for parsing a line with several parts::

     string line = UI.PromptLine("Enter integers on a line");